What is erythromycin?

-Erythromycin is a macrolide antibiotic prescribed by dermatologists for a variety of skin conditions including:
+Erythromycin is prescribed by dermatologists for a variety of skin conditions including:

 Erythromycin is particularly useful in individuals allergic to penicillin.